shorepine/tulipcc/docs/tulip_api.md

 world.send("hello!!") # Sends a message to Tulip World

-world.upload(filename) # Uploads a file to Tulip World world.download(filename) # Downloads the latest file named filename from Tulip World if it exists
+world.upload(filename) # Uploads a file to Tulip World world.upload(folder) # Packages a folder and uploads it to Tulip World world.download(filename) # Downloads the latest file named filename from Tulip World if it exists world.download(filename.tar) # Downloads a package and extracts it

 files = world.files(limit=5000) # returns the most recent N files (including versions with the same name) for selective download world.download(files[0]) # download a specific file instead